alexcpn/go_grpc_2022/microservice_1/ts_client/README.md

 Run `make once` to install dependencies like grpc-web and webpack related libraries

-Run `make all` to compile .TS and Protobuffer related files  and package the resultant JS
+Run `make all` to compile .TS and Proto-buffer related files  and package the resultant JS

 For accessing GRPC through a browser we need an Envoy Proxy running.
 For that

-## To build Envoy Docker image with configration for our GRPC Server
+## To build Envoy Docker image with configuration for our GRPC Server

 Run `make enovy_docker`